 - Customer segmentation divides customers into groups based on shared values, interests, and characteristics.
 It is used to create targeted marketing campaigns more likely to resonate with each customer segment.

 The role of marketing analytics continues to evolve, so you need to stay on top of the latest trends and continue to learn.
 There are a few different ways to think about the skills you need to acquire if you want to work in marketing analytics.
 There are technical skills and soft skills.
 Let’s first go through the technical marketing skills.

 Digital Marketing Analytics Skills

 First, you need to be able to learn how to collect and analyze data.
-This involves tracking data like website traffic, conversion rates, and social media engagement.
+This involves tracking website traffic, conversion rates, and social media engagement.

 - Website traffic data includes page views, unique visitors, and bounce rate.
 This data can be collected using Google Analytics.

 - Conversion rates are the number of people who take a desired action divided by the total number of people who see your offer.
 For example, if you have a conversion rate of 5%, that means five out of every 100 people who see your request take the desired action.

 - Social media engagement data includes likes, comments, shares, and audience growth.
 This data can be collected using various social media analytics tools like Sprinklr or Infegy.